Testing Farm uses a simple results viewer for viewing test results via it’s Oculus component.

 In some cases the log links can provide additional logs, see for example logs from the

-Additional logs and artifacts are provided for each plan.
+Additional logs and artifacts are provided for each tmt plan or STI playbook.

 You can use the link